karkman/physalia_metagenomics/Day2/README.md

 ## Read-based analyses (Part 2)
 MEGAN is a really poweful tool to explore the data.
 However, to really dig in and perform more advanced statistical analyses, we will use R.
+First download the `READ_BASED_R` folder that is inside the `Share` folder to your own computer using FileZilla.
-We need some external packages for the analyses, including:
+We also need some external packages for the analyses, including:

 - `tidyverse` for data wrangling (includes `ggplot2` for plotting)
 - `phyloseq` for easy storage and manipulation of ’omics data